arthi2900/app1/docs/prd.md

 - **Question Paper History Access** (within assigned school only):\n  - View all question papers created by teachers in their school
   - Filter and search question paper history
   - Export and print historical question papers
-- **Online Exam Management** (within assigned school only):\n  - **Approve school-level exams created by teachers**
+- **Online Exam Management** (within assigned school only):
+  - **Approve school-level exams created by teachers**
   - **Create exams directly without approval requirement**
   - **Create exams from school question bank without approval**
   - View all online exams (practice and school-level) created by teachers
   - **View student allocation list with attendance status for each exam**
   - Monitor exam status and student participation
   - Access exam analytics and reports
+  - **View individual student exam results with question-wise performance**
   - **Delete exams created by self (with restrictions)**
   - **Force Delete Exam capability**: Can permanently delete exams with student attempts after strict confirmation
 - Profile editing capability
 - Linked to specific school from school master list
 - **School-based isolation**: Can only view and manage users (teachers and students) from their assigned school
 - **Visibility Rules**:
-  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school, Student allocation lists for all exams in their school
+  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school, Student allocation lists for all exams in their school, Individual student exam results for all exams in their school
   - ❌ Cannot view: Users from other schools\n\n### 2.3 Teacher
 - View assigned classes, sections, and subjects
 - View students of assigned sections only